-Summer Excelerator is a pilot, five-week long, paid internship program for current high school sophomores, juniors, and seniors.
-Summer Excelerator matches high school juniors and seniors with internships at a variety of public and private sector employers throughout New York City.
-Summer Excelerator blends this real world professional experience with leadership development trainings and jewish identity building.
+Summer Excelerator is a six-week long, paid internship program for current high school sophomores, juniors, and seniors.
+Summer Excelerator matches students with internships at a variety of public and private sector employers throughout New York City.
+Summer Excelerator blends this real world professional experience with leadership development trainings and Jewish identity building.
 Summer Excelerator uses New York City as its canvas for participants to explore their identities while gaining valuable professional and leadership skills.

 Summer Excelerator is a real-world, professional experience that’s more than just a job.
 You’ll gain: